 The Company is also subject to the SEC's Customer Protection Rule ("SEC Rule 15c3-3"), which requires, under certain circumstances, that cash or securities be deposited into a special reserve bank account for the exclusive benefit of customers and for the proprietary accounts of introducing brokers.
-At December 31, 2023, the Company maintained \$110,175 in cash segregated for the exclusive benefit of customers and \$12,214 in cash segregated for the exclusive benefit of proprietary accounts of broker dealers as stated on the consolidated statement of financial condition.
+At December 31, 2024, the Company maintained \$178,239 in cash segregated for the exclusive benefit of customers and \$32,890 in cash segregated for the exclusive benefit of broker dealers as stated on the consolidated statement of financial condition.